Chapter

 they know when they have arrived at their destination, and how do they

-know is formed in them while they were still in the egg?
+know is formed in them while they were in the egg?
 Do only certain

-animals have these gifts, or are they the animals that make it crystal
+animals have these gifts, or do they make it crystal

 clear that these things are happening in us all?